dengste/org-caldav/README.md

 Minimum Emacs version needed: 24.3

-Tested CalDAV servers: Owncloud, Nextcould
+Tested CalDAV servers: Owncloud, Nextcloud

 Google Calendar works on old, deprecated endpoint only.
 New endpoint requires OAuth2 authentication.
 See issue #28 on why that's a problem.